 1. holiday destination

-Prefer nearby travel destinations and short journeys.
-Take advantage of the wide range of exceptional holiday destinations in the region, for example.
-At We are elsewhere find original accommodation for sustainable tourism.
+However, it doesn't have to go far, because nearby travel destinations mean short journeys.
+Take advantage of the wide range of extraordinary holiday destinations in the region, for example. at We are elsewhere find original accommodation for sustainable tourism.
 The most extraordinary Tiny houses, tree houses and cabins can be found here.

 Do you prefer bus or train?
 Night trains save travel time.
 If you cannot do without your own car, you can offer a lift.
 As an alternative within Europe, there is also a road trip with stops in between.
 Seriously weigh the sense of flying.
 If a flight to your holiday destination cannot be prevented: Then pay attention to little luggage and prefer non-stop flights, because take-offs and landings are particularly harmful to the climate.

 Choose your accommodations for environmental friendliness and resource management.
-Certified Bio-Hotels often cooperate with environmental organizations, for example.
-You should also set a good example: If your property does not have a recycling program or if single-use plastic is used, do not hesitate to make friendly suggestions for improvement as a guest.
+Certified Bio-Hotels often cooperate with environmental protection organizations, for example.
+Even Microhouses are often a sustainable option as they save energy and focus on the essentials.
+You should also set a good example: If your property does not have a recycling program or single-use plastic is used, please do not hesitate to make friendly suggestions for improvement as a guest.

 Enjoy regional specialties with local cuisine in Organic restuarants or get to know the specialties of your travel region in a cooking course.
 Also take a BPA-free water bottle to refill, a breakfast box and a dish brush to avoid single-use plastic bottles.
 Here you will find 20 easy go green tips.